snidhan/al-folio/_pages/about.md

   align: right
   image: sheel.jpg
   address: >
+  <p>At San Diego Zoo Safari Park</p>

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-i
-I am a fourth-year Ph.D. student at University of California San Diego with [Prof. Sarkar] (http://cfdlab.ucsd.edu/).
-Currently, my research focuses on the turbulent wakes that form behind bluff and slender bodies.
-I use a combination of high-fidelity numerical solutions and data-driven techniques to uncover the rich dynamics of turbulent wakes.
-I am also interested in environmental fluid dynamics and want to pursue it in the near future.
+I am a fourth-year Ph.D. student at University of California San Diego (UCSD) working with [Prof. Sutanu Sarkar](https://jacobsschool.ucsd.edu/faculty/profile?id=143).
+At [CFD Lab](http://cfdlab.ucsd.edu/), my research focuses on turbulent wakes behind bluff and slender bodies.
+I use a combination of high-fidelity numerical solutions and data-driven techniques to uncover rich dynamics of turbulent wakes.
+I am also interested in environmental fluid dynamics with focus on atmospheric boundary layers (ABL).